Pay $8.00 postage for first item ordered.

 Advantage of a full page magnifier with light:

-A lighted full page reading magnifying glass are best as they provide a sharper and clearer image.
+A full page magnifying glass with light is best as it provide a sharper and clearer image.

-Our full page magnifier with light for reading are led lighted and provide a soft white light.
+Our full page magnifier with light for reading provide a soft white light.

-full page magnifying glass the shorter the focal range(work distance) and the smaller the field of view.
+page reader the shorter the focal range(work distance) and the smaller the field of view.
+The

 Our large magnifier selection can help those with presbyopia and macular degeneration